The Movie Channel: Re-merger with Viacom (2019–present)

 On August 13, 2019, it was officially announced that CBS and Viacom would merge into a new entity known as ViacomCBS.
 Viacom CEO Bob Bakish would serve as president and CEO of the new company, while Ianniello would become chairman and CEO of CBS and oversee CBS-branded assets.
 Shari Redstone will also serve as chairwoman of ViacomCBS.
 On October 29, 2019, National Amusements approved the re-merger deal.
 It closed on December 4, 2019.
 As part of the new structure, Showtime, The Movie Channel and Flix became part of the Premium Content Group division of ViacomCBS Domestic Media Networks, along with BET and Pop TV, to be overseen by SNI CEO David Nevins.
+On February 16, 2022, ViacomCBS renamed itself to Paramount Global; the company's American cable networks unit became Paramount Media Networks on the same day.

 Channels

 List of channels

 Depending on the service provider, The Movie Channel provides up to four multiplex channels – two 24-hour multiplex channels, both of which are simulcast in both standard definition and high definition – as well as a subscription video-on-demand service (The Movie Channel On Demand).
 The Movie Channel and multiplex service The Movie Channel Xtra respectively broadcast on both Eastern and Pacific Time Zone schedules.
 The individual coastal feeds of each channel are usually packaged together, resulting in the difference in local airtimes for a particular movie telecast between two geographic locations being three hours at most.
 Most subscription providers, however, only offer the east and west coast feeds of TMC's main channel and one coastal feed of TMC Xtra applicable to a particular region (the Eastern Time Zone feed in areas from the Central Time Zone eastward or the Pacific feed in areas from the Mountain Time Zone westward); some providers only offer the coastal feeds of the primary channel and TMC Xtra applicable to their region.